 Violating Google’s guidelines

-If you do sponsored posts on your fashion blogs where you accept payment in return for a post featuring a ‘Do Follow’ link to another website then you will be violating Google’s guidelines and may be penalized.
+If you do sponsored posts on your fashion blogs where you accept payment in return for a post featuring a ‘Do Follow’ link to another website then you’ll be violating Google’s guidelines and may be penalized.
 This could lead to a big drop in your search rankings, which is sure to have a negative effect on your traffic.
 This is specifically associated with the Google Penguin series of algorithm updates.
-Sounds scary I know so it’s something to really think about!
+Sounds scary we know, so it’s something to really think about!

 Sitewide links look spammy

-Sitewide links tend to feature on most of a blog pages as they are often used in sidebar blogrolls, “Shops I Love” lists, as well as in the footer.
+Sitewide links tend to feature on most of a blog page as they’re often used in sidebar blogrolls, “Shops I Love” lists, as well as in the footer.
 The problem with these ‘Do Follow’ links is that Google and other search engines see them as a spammy way to build backlinks and may penalize you for it.